Home ยป Blog ยป Decorating

 Not all faux flowers are created equal, even from retailer to retailer.
 From high-end to low-budget stores, some of their products are just hit or miss.

-So I pulled together a bunch of my favorite specific artificial flowers later in this post that I own myself or have seen/felt in person (because pictures online are often deceiving).
+So I pulled together a bunch of my favorite beautiful faux flowers later in this post that I own myself or have seen/felt in person (because pictures online are often deceiving).

 But if you need a good starting point, these retailers have some of the best fake flowers that look real.